Ahad-Parvaiz/Clash-of-Teams-101/README.md

 # Clash of Teams 101 - Breach & Defend: Complete Adversarial Simulation Report

-[cite_start]This project demonstrates a full adversarial simulation involving both offensive (**Red Team**) and defensive (**Blue Team**) operations within a controlled virtual lab environment.
+This project demonstrates a full adversarial simulation involving both offensive (**Red Team**) and defensive (**Blue Team**) operations within a controlled virtual lab environment.
 The objective was to compromise a vulnerable system, then detect, analyze, and remediate the attack using professional monitoring techniques.

 ---